rai-dorzback/Flow-State-Kanban/README.md

 ## Development Stage
 **Dec 18, 2024**
+- Figure out how tasks will be saved so that they are in the right column and board based on where they've been added ✅
+  - Now, the boardId is taken out of the query parameter and used to figure out which board to update.
+It will always update that board's "To Do" column with a new task and then users will be able to move them from there.
+- Change the conditional rendering in Column.jsx to reflect the way the data is now saved.
+It should be much easier to just render the tasks that are found in that column ✅
+  - Pass Task Cards as children props to Column.jsx, get the tasks from board in BoardView.
+I ended up deleting the endpoint and function associated with readTasks because it's no longer needed now that tasks are saved within columns within boards.
+Now, we just read the board and get the tasks out of the board.

 Today's priorities:
-- Figure out how tasks will be saved so that they are in the right column and board based on where they've been added
-- Change the conditional rendering in Column.jsx to reflect the way the data is now saved.
-It should be much easier to just render the tasks that are found in that column
-  - Pass Task Cards as children props to Column.jsx and lift state up to BoardView
 - Finish functionality in NewTaskForm.jsx to add a task to current board
   - in server.js, modify createTask() as written in notes on Dec 11
 - Work on how you will move the tasks from column to column when user does & then allow user to drag/drop cards